openvinotoolkit/openvino/docs/optimization_guide/dldt_deployment_optimization_guide.md

 **If the performance portability is of concern, consider using the [OpenVINO High-Level Performance Hints](../OV_Runtime_UG/performance_hints.md) first.**

 Finally, how the full-stack application uses the inference component _end-to-end_ is important.
 For example, what are the stages that needs to be orchestrated?
-In some cases a significant part of the workload time is spent on bringing and preparing the input data. inputs population.
+In some cases a significant part of the workload time is spent on bringing and preparing the input data.
+As detailed in the section on the _execution time_ optimizations, the inputs population can be performed asynchronously to the inference.
 Also, in many cases the (image) pre-processing can be offloaded to the OpenVINO.
 For variably-sized inputs, consider [dynamic shapes](../OV_Runtime_UG/ov_dynamic_shapes.md) to efficiently connect the data input pipeline and the model inference.
-These are general optimizations that help both latency and throughput scenarios.
+These are common performance tricks that help both latency and throughput scenarios.

- _Model-level_ optimizations like [quantization that unlocks the int8 inference](../OV_Runtime_UG/Int8Inference.md) are covered in the [dedicated document](./model_optimization_guide.md), the `ov::hint::inference_precision` allows the devices to trade the accuracy for the performance at the runtime (e.g. by using the fp16/bf16 execution for the layers that remain in fp32 after quantization of the original fp32 model).
+ Similarly, the _model-level_ optimizations like [quantization that unlocks the int8 inference](../OV_Runtime_UG/Int8Inference.md) are general and help any scenario.
+As referenced in the parent topic, these are covered in the [dedicated document](./model_optimization_guide.md).
+Additionally, the  `ov::hint::inference_precision` allows the devices to trade the accuracy for the performance at the _runtime_ (e.g. by allowing the fp16/bf16 execution for the layers that remain in fp32 after quantization of the original fp32 model).

 The rest of the document explains how to optimize your _runtime_ performance.

 General, application-level optimizations: